jeffcap1/vite-presentation/slides/features.md

 <img v-click src='/christmas-vaction-sled.gif' class='m-auto' />

 <!--
 - Once you run Vite it will have you looking at all of your webpack projects and saying "Later Dudes!"
-	- Vite will be the kitchen wax, your project is the sausage sled, and you'll be like Clark Griswold setting a new land speed sleding record
+- Vite will be the kitchen wax, your project is the saucer sled, and you'll be like Clark Griswold setting a new land speed sleding record
 -->

 ---